inscopix/inscopix-cnmfe/docs/developers_guide.md

 ```
 pip install dist/inscopix_cnmfe-1.0.0-cp39-cp39-macosx_10_12_x86_64.whl
 ```
-You are now ready to use Inscopix CNMFe using Python.
+You are now ready to use Inscopix CNMF-E using Python.

 ### Usage in Python
 ```